 Moss is a common problem in lawns, especially during the winter months.
 Moss not only makes your lawn look unsightly, but it can also choke out the grass, making it difficult for it to grow.
 Moss thrives in damp, shady areas of the lawn, and if left untreated, it can quickly take over.

 One of the most effective ways to control moss in your lawn is by using moss control treatments.
 Iron is a natural moss killer, and when applied to the lawn, it will help to dehydrate the moss and prevent it from becoming dominant.
 Iron also helps to harden the grass, making it more resistant to disease attack.
 The iron treatment will penetrate the moss and cause the moss to turn brown.
 This moss should then be removed with a spring rake or scarifier.

 Moss treatments can be difficult to apply.
 It’s easy for the amateur gardener to get this wrong and kill areas of the lawn.
 It can also stain hard surfaces so extreme care should be taken.
 At this time of year we are also applying our lawn tonic to boost general grass plant health and help it through the challenges winter throws at it.

 Why User the Services of a Lawncare Professional

 It’s often cheaper and easier to use a professional lawncare company than to buy and apply treatments yourself and risk getting things wrong.
-Read our reviews online and contact us to benefit from our exceptional customer service and great result.
+Read our reviews online at trustpilot.com and contact us to benefit from our exceptional customer service and great result.